Human Design Gate 23: Splitting Apart

 Human Design Gate 35: The Gate of Change Your Engine for New Experiences Have you ever felt that restless energy that says “I need something different”?
 That urge to try a new restaurant, take a different route to work, or suddenly rearrange your entire living room?
 That’s Gate 35 energy—the driving force for change and…

-Human Design Gate 9: The Taming Power of the Small Your Gift for Focus That Empowers the Entire Process Have you ever discovered that your greatest achievements came not from grand gestures, but from sustained attention to seemingly small details?
-Or found that your ability to focus deeply on one thing at a time creates…
+Human Design Gate 62: Preponderance of the Small Your Gift for Manifestation Through Detail Have you ever discovered that your greatest successes came not from grand gestures, but from meticulous attention to the small details that others overlook?
+Or found that you have a natural gift for organizing information, facts, and specifics in ways that…